 Codeine and Tramadol Medications Pose Life-Threatening Risks to Children

-The U.S. Food and Drug Administration issued a safety announcement restricting the use of medications containing codeine or tramadol in children due to the potentially serious side effects, including difficulty breathing and death.
+The U.S. Food and Drug Administration issued a safety announcement restricting the use of medications containing codeine or tramadol for children due to the potentially serious side effects, including difficulty breathing and death.

 The two drugs, which are opioids designed to treat pain and help control coughing, will undergo a series of labeling changes to protect children from the risks associated with the medications.